heistp/irtt/README.md

 - It's easy to calculate how much data will be sent in a given time
 - It simplifies timer error compensation

-Also, isochronous packets are commonly seen in VoIP, games and streaming media, so it already simulates an array of common types of traffic.
+Also, isochronous packets are commonly seen in VoIP, games and some streaming media, so it already simulates an array of common types of traffic.

 #### Fixed packet lengths for a given test